chclau/lfsr/README.md

 # lfsr
 VHDL project and tutorial - Pseudo random number generator using LFSR

-These files correspond to the tutorial on fpgasite.blogspot.com
+These files correspond to the tutorial at http://fpgasite.blogspot.com